HITS-AIN/Spherinator/README.md

 # Spherinator & HiPSter

-The `Spherinator` uses [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) to implement a convolutional neural network (CNN) based variational autoencoder (VAE) with a spherical latent space.
+`Spherinator` uses [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) to implement a convolutional neural network (CNN) based variational autoencoder (VAE) with a spherical latent space.
-The `HiPSter` creates the HiPS tilings and the catalog which can be visualized interactively on the surface of a sphere with [Aladin Lite](https://github.com/cds-astro/aladin-lite).
+`HiPSter` creates the HiPS tilings and the catalog which can be visualized interactively on the surface of a sphere with [Aladin Lite](https://github.com/cds-astro/aladin-lite).

 <p align="center">
   <img src="docs/P404_f2.png" width="400" height="400">